LEGAL DOSSIER / PRIVACY

 Security

-- Adola uses HTTPS in production, HTTP-only session cookies, hashed passwords for password signup, bearer API keys, scoped project access, rate limits, and operational logging.
+- Adola uses HTTPS in production, Google OAuth for account access, HTTP-only session cookies, bearer API keys, scoped project access, rate limits, and operational logging.

 - No internet service is perfectly secure.
-Keep API keys server-side, rotate keys if they may have leaked, and avoid submitting secrets to the public demo.
+Keep API keys server-side, rotate keys if they may have leaked, and avoid submitting secrets to hosted services.

-- You can sign out, revoke API keys, delete your account, or contact us about access, correction, export, or deletion questions.
+- You can sign out, revoke API keys, delete your account, or contact us about a privacy request.
+We may need to verify your identity and authority before acting on a request.

 - You can block cookies in your browser, but account sessions and some product features may stop working.